Anushwar/2FA/README.md

 ### How to run:

-To run this project, clone the repository and run the following commands in the
+To run this project, clone the repository and run the following commands in the directory :

 ```bash
 virtualenv env